Peter-assment: Plot

 Attending a play being held at the Little Clam Pre-School about Terri Schiavo, the Griffin family wait eagerly to see Stewie appear in the starring role as "The Plug."
-Succumbing to stage fright, however, Stewie wets himself, and begins crying, with Peter recording it all on video tape.
-Panning the camera down to another row in the auditorium, Peter notices actor Richard Dreyfuss, and begins recording him, while pestering him with personal questions.
-Deciding to sell the video to TMZ, Peter quickly becomes enthralled with being a Paparazzo, and decides to buy a professional-grade video camera.
-He then begins recording other town celebrities, including Tom Tucker, Mayor Adam West, and Ollie Williams, the latter whom smashes Peter's camera, as well as his glasses.
+Succumbing to stage fright, however, Stewie wets himself and begins crying, with Peter recording it all on video.
+Panning the camera down to another row in the auditorium, Peter notices actor Richard Dreyfuss and begins recording him while pestering him with personal questions.
+Deciding to sell the video to TMZ, Peter quickly becomes enthralled with being a Paparazzo and decides to buy a professional-grade video camera.
+He then begins recording other town celebrities, including Tom Tucker, Mayor Adam West, and Ollie Williams, who smashes Peter's camera as well as his glasses.
 Unable to fix them in time for work the next day, he decides to wear contacts instead.
-Once he arrives at work, his boss, Angela, notices something different about his appearance and develops a sexual attraction for him.
+When he arrives at work, his boss, Angela, notices something different about his appearance and develops a sexual attraction for him.
 Angela begins hitting on Peter, enlisting him to do various odd sexual favors for her.
-This culminates in her inviting Peter to her house one evening, which Peter realizes as an attempt to have sex with him.
-Peter fears of going against her will result in being fired, and agrees to visit Angela.
-He then enlists his neighbor, Quagmire, to go with him, and hides inside Peter's clothing, planning to have sex with Angela, in the place of Peter.
+This culminates in her inviting Peter to her house one evening, which Peter realizes is an attempt to have sex with him.
+Peter fears that going against her will result in being fired, and agrees to visit Angela.
+He then enlists his neighbor, Quagmire, to go with him, and hides him inside Peter's clothing, planning to have sex with Angela in place of Peter.
 He soon backs out, however, when he finds Angela to be unattractive, leading Peter to have to refuse to have sex with her, and eventually being fired from his job.

 Deciding to drink away his sorrows, Peter begins watching an old film featuring Robert Mitchum, in which he slaps a woman.
 Mitchum then breaks the fourth wall and tells Peter to stand up for himself.
-Deciding to use physical violence against Angela, Peter drives to her house where he finds her in her car in the garage, trying to die from carbon monoxide poisoning.
-Quickly resuscitating her, Angela confesses that she has no hope in life, after not having been with another man for more than ten years.
+Deciding to use physical violence against Angela, Peter drives to her house where he finds her in her car in the garage, attempting suicide by carbon monoxide poisoning.
+Peter quickly resuscites her, and Angela confesses that she has no hope in life, after not having been with another man for more than ten years.
 Deciding to help her out by getting her a date with another man, Peter disguises himself as a high society Englishman named "Reginald Knickerbocker."
-The two then have dinner together, before Angela brings her date back to the house and tries to seduce him, while still threatening to kill herself if he refuses.
+The two then have dinner together, before Angela brings him back to the house and tries to seduce him while still threatening to kill herself if he refuses.
 Peter, as Reginald, reluctantly agrees, rekindling her will to live.
 Seeing through his disguise, Angela then rehires Peter.
-Later, at The Drunken Clam with Quagmire and Joe, Peter then reveals that he had actually secretly paid Mort Goldman to have sex with his boss.
+Later, at The Drunken Clam with Quagmire and Joe, Peter reveals that he had actually secretly paid Mort Goldman to have sex with his boss and remembers that Mort is still inside his clothes.